spdx/license-list-XML/README.md

 # This Repository
 This repository contains the XML source and schema files used to generate the authoritative, supported SPDX list file formats, including the web pages you see at [spdx.org/licenses](https://spdx.org/licenses/) and other generated data formats found in the [SPDX license-list-data repository](https://github.com/spdx/license-list-data).

-## This Repository Is Unstable
-Please note that the format for this repository is internal to the SPDX legal team and is subject to change.
-Specifically, the XML format for the SPDX source files here is currently unstable, so any direct consumers of _this_ repository's source files should expect occasional, backwards-incompatible changes.

-In contrast, the output files in the [SPDX license-list-data repository](https://github.com/spdx/license-list-data) are stable and well-supported, and make the License List available in RDFa, HTML, text, and JSON formats.
-You can use [SPDX tools](https://github.com/spdx/tools) (or create your own) to consume the supported formats of the license list.

 # How to contribute/participate
 We welcome contribution!
 See [our contribution documentation](CONTRIBUTING.md) for details.

+# Consuming License Data from this Repository
+Output files in the [SPDX license-list-data repository](https://github.com/spdx/license-list-data) are generated from the XML source in this repository.
+These output files are stable and well-supported, and make the License List available in RDFa, HTML, text, and JSON formats.
+You can use [SPDX tools](https://github.com/spdx/tools) (or create your own) to consume the supported formats of the license list.

+Please note that the XML format for this repository is internal to the SPDX legal team and is subject to change, so any direct consumers of _this_ repository's source files should expect occasional, backwards-incompatible changes.